ianmiell/shutitfile/README.md

 # If the output of the previous RUN command is not as we expect (imiell), throw an error
 ASSERT_OUTPUT imiell

-# Remove any left-over file, sleep for 15 seconds, then create a file in the /tmp directory
+# Ensure a file is removed, sleep for 15 seconds, then create that file
+# Run in the background
 RUN rm -f /tmp/event_complete && sleep 15 && touch /tmp/event_complete &
 # List files in the /tmp directory
 RUN ls /tmp
 # Wait until the output of the previous command contains the filename created.
-# It re-tries every 5 seconds
+# It re-tries every 5 seconds until this is seen.
 UNTIL ['.*event_complete.*']

 # ping and run different commands based on what happens